Warning: This is a development version. The latest stable version is Version 7.0.0.

 In this case Rely can be directly integrated into the existing software’s networking layer.
 Typically this requires only small modifications to the existing software and provides the highest level of flexibility.

 If the existing application cannot be modified (i.e. Rely cannot be directly integrated), it is often possible to run Rely side-by-side with the existing application.
 Either by configuring the existing application to send all network traffic to Rely or by configuring Rely as a VPN like service that intercepts the application’s traffic transparently.
-See Application for more information.
+See the Rely App for more information.

 If your use-case do not fall within either of the two cases described, then feel free to reach out at firstname.lastname@example.org to discuss your use-case.